-5.10 Publication of Master's research assignments and Master's theses or thesis (or part thereof) without financial reward to the candidate.
+5.10 Publication of Master's research assignments and Master's theses to publish such research assignment or thesis (or part thereof) without financial reward to the candidate.
 For a classified research assignment or thesis, the start of the above-said period of three years is calculated from the date of declassification.